-Electric Forest 2024 | Lineup | Tickets | Prices | Schedule | Map | Dates
+Electric Forest 2024 | Lineup | Tickets | Schedule | Map | Dates | Set Times | Location

-Electric Forest 2024 is a wildly popular music festival with a lineup of jam bands, House Music, Bass, Trance, Dubstep, Electro and more!
-Check out stages like Ranch Arena, Sherwood Court, Tripolee, Jubilee, The Observatory and more.
+Electric Forest is a wildly popular music festival with a lineup of jam bands, House Music, Bass, Trance, Dubstep, Electro and more!
+Electric Forest 2024 has stages like Ranch Arena, Sherwood Court, Tripolee, Jubilee, The Observatory and more.

+The phase one Electric Forest lineup has Everything Always, Pretty Lights, Subtronics, Excision, Dom Dolla, John Summit, Ludacris, Charlotte De Witte, The Disco Biscuits, Black Tiger Sex Machine, Gigantic Nghtmre, Nelly Furtado, The String Cheese Incident, Chase & Status, Umphrey's McGee, Atliens and more.
+Hit the Electric Forest 2024 lineup section for a complete list of who is performing.
+Check back for updates.

+Electric Forest tickets have sold out, but still are available on StubHub.

 Electric Forest is located in Rothbury, Michigan at the Double JJ Resort.
 It's produced by Madison House Presents and Insomniac Events.